Joshfairhead/Fine-Tuning/README.md

 ## Introduction

 This is a model built with the [Vercel AI SDK](https://sdk.vercel.ai/docs) and [fine-tuned](https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates) on my own content.
-[Read the guide](https://vercel.com/guides/fine-tuning-openai-nextjs) on how you can build your own bot like me.
+[Read the guide](https://vercel.com/guides/fine-tuning-openai-nextjs) on how you can build your own bot like this.

 ## Fine-tuning the model